World J Diabetes. Nov 15, 2011; 2(11): 189-195 Published online Nov 15, 2011. doi: 10.4239/WJD.v2.i11.189

 The treatment of type 1 diabetes patients with disordered eating behavior and ED have the following components.

 The diabetes team has the important responsibility of monitoring insulin regimens and providing education about diabetes management and potential complications to patients and families.
 The traditional approaches to poor blood glucose control involving a stricter and more intensive monitoring of the diabetic management may increase the risk for disordered eating.
 For this reason, a less rigid approach is recommended in the insulin regimen and nutrition therapy such as the dose adjustment for normal eating protocol, which is a 5 d training course aimed to provide patients with type 1 diabetes the skills to fit diabetes into their lives rather than their lives into diabetes through daily insulin adjustment together with a flexible diet.
 Lowering the amount of time spent on diabetes management during the day may help to lessen stress associated with the diabetes, which may in turn help alleviate disordered eating behavior.
 Krakoff suggested that self-destructive insulin manipulation within the context of an ED may also be an indirect call for help, signaling the need for more parental/adult intervention in patient’s physical and mental health.

 Trento et al suggest that offering a carbohydrate counting program within a group care management approach may help patients with type 1 diabetes acquire better self-efficacy and to restructure their cognitive and lifestyle potential.

 Technological advances can also be used to address specific treatment issues seen in these patients.
 For example, the first challenge that most patients face is weight gain associated with insulin restart.
 Patients need to be taught to indentify insulin edema, which may make them feel fat, bloated and uncomfortable, as temporary water retention that is different from the development of fatty tissue.
 Special tools designed to measure water-related weight vs lean muscle mass vs fat mass could help patients tolerate the temporary weight gain related to edema.
 Additionally, newer insulin analogs show evidence of improving weight profiles which could be of help[50,51].

 The dietician must balance the difficult tasks of providing diabetes education, ED education, writing meal plans and defining weight goals for patients and families[47,52].
 The challenge presents when trying to balance the goal of slow weight gain and/or maintenance with diabetes meal planning.
 As the patient continues to increase calorie intake, insulin doses will need to be adjusted to match the amount of food eaten, avoiding hyperglycemia.
 Establishing a realistic goal of good blood glucose control is recommended instead of optimal blood glucose levels (that means levels between 70 and 130 mg/dL before meals and less than 180 two hours after starting a meal, with a glycated hemoglobin (A1C) level less than 7 percent) as the body readjusts to refeeding and the patient begins to benefit from psychotherapy.
 Multiple daily injections regimens that use insulin to carbohydrate ratios provide greater flexibility with meal times and amounts of food but do require increased blood glucose monitoring and insulin injections.
 Such intense diabetes management may increase the potential for disordered eating as the child or adolescent must think constantly about the effects of food, insulin and exercise on his or her blood glucose levels.
 This may not be an ideal approach to diabetes meal planning during the treatment and recovery from the ED.
 As the individual’s physical and psychological health improves, the incorporation of more flexible meal-planning strategies may be useful.
 Care professionals, including nutrition therapists and diabetes educators, should be sensitive to weight-related changes and concerns in youths with type 1 diabetes.
 It is important for all health care professionals to be aware that weight loss may be related to glycemia control.

 Psychoeducation is a useful method to aid the patient to develop skills that will help him or her to cope with a chronic disease.
 Therefore, it can be helpful in type 1 diabetic patients who have difficulties accepting the disease.

 Individual psychotherapy, group and family therapy are the most common ways to treat ED.
 There are no studies showing the best psychotherapy modality for patients with type 1 diabetes and ED or disordered eating behavior.
 Some authors propose individual therapy to help patients to recover from ED and diabetes mismanagement.
 Adolescents with type 1 diabetes often struggle with emotional issues related to having the illness and use an ED as a maladaptive coping mechanism.
 Individual therapy can help patients to develop more healthy coping strategies.
 Often families of patients with diabetes and ED have not adequately coped with the feelings of grief related to having a chronic illness in the family and thus they have not adequately supported the patient with diabetes.
 Dysfuntional family dynamics can exacerbate difficulties of adjusting to the illness and of resolving issues of grief and loss associated with the diagnosis.
 Family therapy is recommended to help the family to develop more functional ways of relating and in addressing issues of grief and loss that may be contributing to ED symptoms.

 Figure 2 Components for eating disorders and disordered eating behaviors treatment in type 1 diabetes.

 Since most type 1 diabetic patients do not admit to having an ED, this condition is commonly detected first by health care professionals.
 The diabetes team may be the first to discover ED and can play a crucial role in recommending proper treatment to the patient and family.
 It is unlikely that diabetes management will improve until appropriate treatment begins for the concurrent ED.

 Clinic-based group interventions for young women with diabetes and disordered eating behavior may be the most practical and nonstigmatizing approach to prevention and early intervention for this problem.
 Rigid approaches to the dietary management of diabetes can contribute to the development of disordered eating behavior.
 For these reasons, less intensive regimens are recommended in the initial stage of diabetes treatment, especially in young women[57-59].

 It is recommended that the health care professionals who treat young women with type 1 diabetes maintain a high index of suspicion for the presence of an eating disturbance, particularly among those patients with persistent poor metabolic control, repeated episodes of ketoacidosis and/or weight and shape concerns[20,60].

 Screening for DEB in type 1 diabetics would be the best approach for early detection of behavioral abnormalities in these patients; however, a validated screening tool is not available yet.
 Recently, Markowitz et al proposed a 16 item diabetes-specific self-reported measure of disordered eating as a brief screening tool for disordered eating in diabetes.
 The revised 16 item Diabetes Eating Problem Survey is a self-report measure of disordered eating that can be completed in less than 10 min.
 It has demonstrated excellent internal consistency, construct validity and external validity in a group of 112 youth with type 1 diabetes.

-Individual or group interventions aimed to increase self-esteem, appearance and body acceptance and family-based interventions with the objective of developing flexible approaches to food and meal planning may help to avoid the development of disordered eating behavior in type 1 diabetic patients (Table ).
+Individual or group interventions aimed to increase self-esteem, appearance and body acceptance and family-based interventions with the objective of developing flexible approaches to food and meal planning may help to avoid the development of disordered eating behavior in type 1 diabetic patients (Table 1).

 Today it is well-known that DEB and subthreshold disordered ED are more prevalent in girls with type 1 diabetes than their peers without diabetes.
 Full established disordered eating behavior and ED are difficult to manage, requires a multidisciplinary team formed by an endocrinologist/diabetologist, nurse educator, nutritionist, psychologist and, frequently, a psychiatrist.
 The best psychological methods to treat these anomalies are not determined yet.
 Results of the treatment of these entities from experienced health professionals are not available yet.
 The key for the management is early diagnosis and treatment.
 Therefore, it is important that the staff of the diabetes team who treats these patients should know the relationship between poor diabetes metabolic control and intentional misuse of insulin or the recommended diet to control weight gain.